-transient lunar phenomena (TLPs)
+transient lunar phenomena

-Accounts of TLPs go back as far 557 A.D.
+Accounts of TLPs go back as far AD 557.
 Most are visual reports of bright spots, flashes, hazes, and curious temporary colorations of the lunar soil.
 Reputable observers such as William Herschel, Wilhelm Struve, and E. E. Barnard claimed to have seen them.
 About 200 of some 30,000 lunar features visible in telescopes have been recorded as LTP sources.
 Half have shown activity only once.
 Of the remainder, a mere dozen features contribute three-fourths of all reports.
 One area, the Aristarchus-Herodotus-Schroters Valley, is responsible for one-third of the total number sighted.

-Among the more famous sightings, on the night of November 2–3, 1958, Soviet astronomer Nikolai A. Kozyrev saw something strange while making spectrograms of the crater Alphonsus with the Crimean Astrophysical Observatory's 50-inch reflector.
+Among the more famous sightings, on the night of 2–3 November 1958, Soviet astronomer Nikolai A. Kozyrev saw something strange while making spectrograms of the crater Alphonsus with the Crimean Astrophysical Observatory's 50-in reflector.
 As he watched through the telescope's guiding eyepiece, he saw the crater's central peak blur and turn an unusual reddish color.
 He reported that spectrograms confirmed his impression of an anomalous event, showing the emission spectrum of carbon vapor.

-On Jul.
-19, 1969, Apollo 11 crew had just achieved lunar orbit when Mission Control received word that amateur astronomers had reported transient phenomena in the vicinity of the crater Aristarchus.
+On 19 July 1969, Apollo 11 crew had just achieved lunar orbit when Mission Control received word that amateur astronomers had reported transient phenomena in the vicinity of the crater Aristarchus.
 Asked to check out the situation, Neil Armstrong looked out his window and observed an "area that is considerably more illuminated than the surrounding area.
 It just has ... seems to have a slight amount of fluorescence to it."
 Although he wasn't sure, Armstrong believed the region was Aristarchus.

 In 1992, the veteran lunar observer Audouin Dollfus saw a series of glows on the floor of the crater Langrenus in 1992 using the one-metre (39-inch) Meudon reflecting telescope of the Observatoire de Paris.
 Dollfus believes that the glows are due to escaping gas that lifts dust above the lunar surface into sunlight.
 He points out that Langrenus, when observed in detail, has an extensive series of fractures on its crater floor and the gas could be escaping from these.
 In 1994, the Clementine lunar orbiter observed Aristarchus before and after a TLP was seen from the Earth.
 Spectral data from the probe suggested that parts of the crater had changed colour slightly.
 Despite teh various evidence that has accrued, the nature and even the existence of TLPs as real physical phenomena remain open issues.